albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 Unmon said,

-  "Preaching one thing."
-[In Japanese: Tai-issetsu.]
+  "Preaching one thing." <sup>In Japanese: Tai-issetsu.</sup>

-<strong>Hekiganroku - Case 15: Unmon's "Preaching in the Reverse"</strong>
+### Hekiganroku - Case 15: Unmon's "Preaching in the Reverse"

 A monk asked Unmon,